Ouabain: Symptoms

 An overdose of ouabain can be detected by the presence of the following symptoms: rapid twitching of the neck and chest musculature, respiratory distress, increased and irregular heartbeat, rise in blood pressure, convulsions, wheezing, clicking, and gasping rattling.
 Death is caused by cardiac arrest.

 Toxicology

-Ouabain is a highly toxic compound with a LD50 of 5 mg/kg when administered orally to rodents.
-However, ouabain has a low bioavailability and is absorbed poorly from the alimentary tract as so much of the oral dose is destroyed.
-Intravenous administration results in greater available concentrations and has been shown to decrease the LD50 to 2.2 mg/kg, also in rodents.
+Ouabain is a highly toxic compound, however, it has a low bioavailability and is absorbed poorly from the alimentary tract as so much of the oral dose is destroyed.
+Intravenous administration results in greater available concentrations.
 After intravenous administration, the onset of action occurs within 2–10 minutes in humans with the maximum effect enduring for 1.5 hours.

 Ouabain is eliminated by renal excretion, largely unchanged.